-This lesson will demonstrate how to construct a big data analytic using ArcGIS Analytics for IoT.
+This lesson will demonstrate how to construct a big data analytic using ArcGIS Velocity.
 You will assume the role of a transportation planner looking to better understand motor vehicle accidents involving bicyclists over a multi-year period.
 Your findings will be used to help identify where the construction of new bicycle friendly infrastructure such as bicycle lanes or lane barriers would generate the largest impact for bicyclist safety.

 The data used in this lesson can be downloaded from the New York City (NYC) OpenData site.
 The complete dataset of over 1.5 million records was downloaded from this site in CSV format.
 For this lesson, the CSV file has been conveniently hosted on a public Amazon S3 bucket, with connection information in the steps below.

 As you work through the steps in this lesson, you will learn skills including creating a new big data analytic, creating a data source, configuring a variety of tools, and generating an output feature layer containing analytic results that can be viewed in a web map.

 This lesson is designed for beginners.
 You must have an ArcGIS Online account with access to ArcGIS Velocity.
 Estimated time: 30 minutes.

 To begin, you will create a new big data analytic using the ArcGIS Velocity application.